MorayM/vite-react-base/README.md

 For smaller projects, remove the `features` folder and simply have folders for each page in the `pages` folder with their components.

 Everything outside of the `src` folder is configuration with the exception of the `public` folder.
 Anything placed in here will be made available at the root of the site.
-Place files like `robots.txt` in here.
+Place files like `robots.txt`, `sitemap.xml`, `favicon.ico` etc in here, along with any custom fonts.
 Files placed in here should NOT be imported into code in `src`.